Euphiny/Maui.Audio.Player/README.md

 # Maui.Audio.Player

 A package which allows you to play audio in your MAUI application.
-Either use it as standalone solution or integrate with platform specific session display implementations such as iOS's `NowPlayingInfoCenter` and Android's `MediaSession`.
+Either use it as a standalone solution or integrate with platform-specific session display implementations such as iOS's `NowPlayingInfoCenter` and Android's `MediaSession`.

 > [!WARNING]
 > The integration with `MediaSession` on Android is not yet fully implemented.